 While a hedgehog’s quills are not as sharp as they look, they can poke you, especially if they have adopted a defensive mode.

-It’s important to handle your pet hedgehog with care, and consider that you will have to handle the quills when caring for him.
+It’s vital to handle your pet hedgehog with care and consider that you will have to hold the quills when caring for him.

-It’s up to your own discretion whether or not you feel comfortable with a hedgehog’s quills.
+It’s up to your discretion whether or not you feel comfortable with a hedgehog’s quills.

-Pet hedgehogs are not naturally aggressive animals, and while they have the ability to bite, they will only do it for a few reasons:
+Pet hedgehogs are not naturally aggressive animals, and while they can bite, they will only do it for a few reasons:

 – Eating: If you have any scent of food on your hands, your hedgie may attempt to nibble, thinking that you are a tasty treat!